rythmengine/rythm-doc/en/directive.md

 #### [include]@include

 Include content from another template in place.
 If you have a certain part of template code that can be used in multiple templates, then you can separate them into a single template source file, and then use `@include` directive to load the content of that file in place of the current template.
-The process happen at parsing time, it' mostly like a `@exec` or `@expand` directive which load a macro defined in the same template file.
+The process happen at parsing time, it' mostly like a `@exec` directive which load a macro defined in the same template file.
 Samples:

 Suppose you have defined a template `dialog`: